Kitlonglai/m1-0323-code-solutions/html-relative-links/html-relative-links-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - How do you indicate the relative link to a parent directory?
+../ in front of the link
 - How do you indicate the relative link to a child directory?
+Name of the child directory followed by /
 - How do you indicate the relative link to a grand parent directory?
+../../ in front of the link
 - How do you indicate the relative link to the same directory?
+./ in front of the link or referencing a file without the directory in front.
 ## Notes

 All student notes should be written here.